 - a.
-Deactivating WRITE GATE. - b.
-Activating appropriate DRIVE SELECT line. - c.
-Being in READY condition with SEEK COMPLETE true. - d.
-Selecting appropriate direction. - e.
-Pulsing STEP line. - f.
-Checking for edge of -SEEK COMPLETE line (changing from false to true).
+Deactivating WRITE GATE.

+- b.
+Activating appropriate DRIVE SELECT line.

+- c.
+Being in READY condition with SEEK COMPLETE true.

+- d.
+Selecting appropriate direction.

+- e.
+Pulsing STEP line.

-Stepping can occur at either the normal or buffered rate.
+Stepping can occur either at the normal or the buffered rate.
 During normal stepping, the heads are repositioned at the rate of incoming step pulses.
 In the case of buffered stepping, incoming step pulses are received at a high rate and are buffered into counters.
 When all of the steps have been received, they are issued to the stepper drivers at a ramped stepping rate.